 A. The standby temperature of the SuperKettle is a fraction below boiling point, so is ready for all uses including making tea.
 You can press the reboil switch to force it to boil for a few minutes if you wish, but this mainly creates steam.

 Q. Won’t the water go stale if left in the SuperKettle?

 A. No. The water is so hot that it cannot deteriorate or support bacterial growth.

 Q. Do I need to descale the SuperKettle?

 A. Like any equipment which heats water, scale (which comes from the natural salts contained in tap water) will gradually build up in the stainless steel chamber.
 How often descaling is necessary will depend on the hardness of your local water.
-The SuperKettle can be descaled with lemon juice or domestic kettle or coffee-maker descaler.
-Please note that claims under the warranty will not be accepted if the instructions for maintaining the SuperKettle have not been followed.
+The SuperKettle can be descaled with products designed for kettles and coffee-makers, or even lemon juice.
+We like one called Kilrock K from hardware stores or B&Q. Please note that claims under the warranty will not be accepted if the instructions for maintaining the SuperKettle have not been followed.

 Q. Why is the SuperKettle useful for caravans?